stewdio/beep.js/README.md

 (natural) but it is in the code there should you desire to invoke it.

 __Smart conversion__
-If you commit a serious blunder like `new BEEP.Note('B♯')` don’t stress, `Note` will kindly assume you intended `Note('C♮')` instead.
+If you commit a serious blunder like `new Beep.Note('B♯')` don’t stress, `Note` will kindly assume you intended `Note('C♮')` instead.
 ([There is no B♯](http://en.wikipedia.org/wiki/Homer%27s_Barbershop_Quartet).)
 If you happen to be old school German then, yes, you can use __H__ instead of